Infant Abduction Prevention in Hospitals

 CCTV Cameras Are Reactive, Not Preventive

 Closed-circuit camera systems record what happens.
 They do not prevent it.
-A camera positioned at a corridor exit documents an event after the infant has already passed that point.
-The footage is valuable for investigation — it has no value for intervention.
+A camera at a corridor exit documents an event after the infant has already passed that point.
+The footage is valuable for investigation — but it has no value for intervention.

-The root cause analysis of infant safety incidents in hospital settings consistently identifies the same underlying issue: the right people did not have the right information at the right moment.
+The root cause analysis of infant safety incidents consistently identifies the same underlying issue: the right people did not have the right information at the right moment.
 Security staff could not see what was happening in real time.
-Nursing staff were not alerted until after the infant had already moved.
-The response began after the window for prevention had closed.This is precisely what real-time location technology addresses.
+Nursing staff received no alert until after the infant had already moved.
+The response began after the window for prevention had closed.
+This is precisely what real-time location technology addresses.

 How RTLS-Based Infant Protection Works